BACKPACKING EUROPE: Krka National Park - Dipping into Nature and Regretting It Instantly

 Wednesday 6th May, 2015

-Jack and I stayed in Sibenik the night before in a beautiful apartment that we found on Airbnb.
-Sibenik is actually the oldest city on the Adriatic, it's youthful and lively and filled with heaps of history but as I was really poorly when we arrived, I spent most of the day napping or lazying around on the balcony.
-The view from our apartment was pretty impressive though and really made up for missing out on sightseeing Sibenik.
+The night before, Jack and I stayed in Šibenik in a lovely apartment we found on Airbnb. Šibenik is the oldest city on the Adriatic, vibrant and rich in history.
+Unfortunately, I wasn't feeling well when we arrived, so I spent most of the day napping and lounging on the balcony.
+However, the view from our apartment was stunning and made up for missing out on sightseeing.

 View of Sibenik from our apartment